OpenBCI/Documentation/website/docs/Software/OpenBCISoftware/02_GUI_Widget_Guide.md

 ## Cyton Signal Widget

 Use this widget to check the signal quality of attached electrodes.
 There are two modes for this widget: Impedance and Live.
-You will find a description of each mode below along with screenshots.
+You will find a description of each mode below along with screenshots. *For now, a placeholder image of the headplot with default electrode positions is displayed on the right side of this widget.
+We will be updating this in the next major version of the GUI.*

 ![Cyton Signal Widget starting view](../../assets/SoftwareImages/OpenBCISoftware/GUIv5.0.9_CytonSignal_ImpedanceMode_NoData.png)